talon-one/talon_one.js/docs/ManagementApi.md

 let apiInstance = new TalonOne.ManagementApi();
 let opts = {
-  'applicationIds': "applicationIds_example", // String | Filter by one or more application ids separated by comma 'sort': "sort_example", // String | The field by which results should be sorted.
+  'applicationIds': "applicationIds_example", // String | Filter by one or more application ids separated by comma.
+  'sort': "sort_example", // String | The field by which results should be sorted.
 Sorting defaults to ascending order, prefix the field name with `-` to sort in descending order.
   'pageSize': 56, // Number | The number of items to include in this response.
 When omitted, the maximum value of 1000 will be used.
   'skip': 56 // Number | Skips the given number of items when paging through large result sets.